History of Topps in Timeline

 1952: Player Statistics on Baseball Cards

-In 1952, Topps disposed of surplus stock by dumping many cards into the Atlantic Ocean.
+In 1952, Topps was left with a substantial amount of surplus stock, which it largely disposed of by dumping many cards into the Atlantic.

-In 1953, Topps began selling smaller, penny pieces of Bazooka bubble gum with the Bazooka Joe comic strip on the wrapper as an added attraction.
+In 1953, Topps began selling smaller, penny pieces of Bazooka gum with the Bazooka Joe comic strip on the wrapper.

 1954: Two Pictures on the Front of the Card

-In 1954, Topps put two pictures on the front of the card: a hand-tinted color close-up photo of the player's head, and a black-and-white full-length pose.
+In 1954, Topps put two pictures on the front of the card: a hand-tinted 'color' close-up photo and a black-and-white full-length pose.

 1955: All-American Football Set

-In 1955, Topps released an All-American set with a mix of active players and retired stars in American football.
+In 1955, Topps released an All-American set of football cards with a mix of active players and retired stars.

-In 1955, Topps used the same basic format as 1954, but this time with the full-length photo also hand-tinted.
+In 1955, Topps used the same basic format as the previous year, but with the full-length photo also hand-tinted.

 For 1956, the close-up tinted photo was placed against a tinted full-background 'game-action' photo of the player.